Exhumation and reburial of Richard III of England: Burial site

 In 1495, ten years after the burial, Henry VII paid for a marble and alabaster monument to mark Richard's grave.
 Its cost is recorded in surviving legal papers relating to a dispute over payment showing that two men received payments of £50 and £10/1s, respectively, to make and transport the tomb from Nottingham to Leicester.
 No first-person descriptions of the tomb survive, but Raphael Holinshed wrote in 1577 (perhaps quoting someone who had seen it in person) that it incorporated "a picture of alabaster representing [Richard's] person".
-Forty years later, Sir George Buck wrote that it was "a fair tomb of mingled colour marble adorned with his image".
+Forty years later, George Buck wrote that it was "a fair tomb of mingled colour marble adorned with his image".
 Buck also recorded the epitaph inscribed on the tomb.

-Following the dissolution of Greyfriars in 1538, the friary was demolished and the monument was either destroyed or slowly decayed as a result of being exposed to the elements.
+Following the dissolution of the monasteries in 1538, Greyfriars was demolished and the monument was either destroyed or slowly decayed as a result of being exposed to the elements.
 The site of the friary was sold to two Lincolnshire property speculators and was later acquired by Robert Herrick, the mayor of Leicester (and eventual uncle of the poet Robert Herrick).
 Mayor Herrick built a mansion close to Friary Lane, on a site now buried under the modern Grey Friars Street, and turned the rest of the land into gardens.
 Although Richard's monument had evidently disappeared by this time, the site of his grave was still known.
-The antiquary Christopher Wren (father of Sir Christopher Wren the architect) recorded that Herrick erected a monument on the site of the grave in the form of a stone pillar three feet (1 m) high carved with the words, "Here lies the Body of Richard III, Some Time King of England."
+The antiquary Christopher Wren (father of Christopher Wren the architect) recorded that Herrick erected a monument on the site of the grave in the form of a stone pillar three feet (1 m) high carved with the words, "Here lies the Body of Richard III, Some Time King of England."
 The pillar was visible in 1612 but had disappeared by 1844.